Preliminary evidence for a virial shock around the Coma galaxy cluster: Summary and discussion

 \section{Summary and discussion}

-We analyze the VERITAS mosaic (Figure \ref{fig:ComaVer}) of the Coma cluster, and find a large-scale, extended \gama-ray feature around the cluster.
-It is best described as an elongated ($\myzeta\gtrsim 3$), thick ($\Delta b\gtrsim0.5\dgr$) elliptical ring, with semi-minor axis $b\simeq 1.3\dgr$ (Figure \ref{fig:ComaVerBin}), oriented approximately along the East-West direction ($\phi\sim -5\dgr$; Figure \ref{fig:ComaVerTilt}), towards the LSS filament connecting Coma with Abell 1367 (Figure \ref{fig:SDSS}).
-The \gama-ray ring is seen at a nominal $3.3\sigma$ confidence level, but comparison with mock VERITAS noise maps implies a higher, $4.5\sigma$ confidence.
-Further correcting for excessive wobble-mode background subtraction, we conclude that the ring presents with a confidence level of at least $5.7\sigma$.
-If we do not assume a-priori that the ring is aligned with the LSS filament, the significance becomes $4.2\sigma$ ($\geq 5.4\sigma$ corrected).
-Our wobble-mode corrections, derived in \S\ref{sec:Wobble} and \S\ref{sec:CrossCorrelations} (see Figure \ref{fig:VER_Hist}, and Eq.~\ref{eq:CorrWobble}), are quite conservative.
+We analyze a $d\sim 4.8\dgr$ diameter VERITAS mosaic (\VER; Figure \ref{fig:ComaVer}) of the Coma cluster, and find evidence for a large-scale, extended \gama-ray feature around the cluster.
+It is best described as an elongated ($\myzeta\gtrsim 3$), thick ($\Delta b\gtrsim0.5\dgr$) elliptical ring, with semi-minor axis $b\simeq 1.3\dgr$ (Figure \ref{fig:ComaVerBin}) consistent with the virial radius, oriented approximately along the east-west direction, roughly coincident with the orientation of the LSS filament connecting Coma with Abell 1367 (Figure \ref{fig:SDSS}).

+The \gama-ray ring is seen at a nominal $S\simeq2.7\sigma$ confidence level if one adopts the expected signature based on numerical simulations, using the known virial radius, and the expected (east--west) elongation; no trial factors are then necessary.
+Varying the model parameters indeed shows that the significance of the signal is maximized at values consistent with the expected (virial) semi-minor axis, with the expected ($\phi\sim -5\dgr$; Figure \ref{fig:ComaVerTilt}) orientation, and with the observationally limited (due to background correction, $\Delta b\sim \thetar+\Delta\thetar\simeq0.6\dgr$) ring width.

+The observational wobble mode and ring background model underlying the {\VER} data are not optimized for an extended signal search. \ApJMark{A control signal analysis,} simulating the effect of this observational pipeline on a large number of mock \gama-ray maps, implies the existence of the ring signal around Coma at a very high, $5.1\sigma$ significance (see \S\ref{sec:TrueSignificance}) even without using any prior knowledge of the size or orientation of the ring.
+A constrained analysis fixing any of these parameters would yield an even higher significance.

+There are several other, independent indications for the presence of an unusual extended signal in the VERITAS mosaic of Coma.
+The distribution of pixel significance in the center of the cluster, well inside the extended signal, is consistent with a Gaussian distribution \citep{PerkinsEtAl08}, but this is no longer true when including the region that shows the extended signal (Figure \ref{fig:VER_Hist}).
+The VERITAS map of Coma shows the expected correlations with tracers of the shock (see below), and no correlations with Galactic foreground tracers.
+The ring-background-subtracted signature of an extended \ApJMark{virial} ring should show a characteristic negative \ApJMark{nominal} significance at its periphery; this is indeed observed.
+As a consistency check, we applied our analysis to VERITAS mosaics in other fields (see \S\ref{sec:OtherFields} and Figures \ref{fig:V407Tilt} and \ref{fig:V407_Hist}); none of them shows the signatures of an extended signal as found in Coma.